aliu104/cse15l-lab-reports/lab-report-1-week-2.md

 ### **Optimizing Remote Running**
 With the usage of `ssh` keys, we can now simplify the process of copying a file from client to server and running it in the server.

 Let's make a change to our file in our client.
-Note that we can separate commands with semicolons and complete a command in the server by putting it in quotes after your `ssh` commands.
+> Note that we can separate commands with semicolons and complete a command in the server without changing prompts by putting it in quotes after your `ssh` commands.

 To copy a file from client to server, we can type the following command on one line.
 ```
 scp Hello.java cs15lwi22amh@ieng6.ucsd.edu:~/; ssh cs15lwi22amh@ieng6.ucsd.edu "javac Hello.java; java Hello"
 ```
-Your result should reflect the change you made remotely.
+Your result should reflect the change you made remotely:
 ![Screenshot](labreport1-screenshots/labreport1-6.png)